128technology/docs/docs/config_dual_router_ha.md

 - No `shared-phys-address` (and hence no shared interfaces) between the two devices.
 Interface protection in a dual router HA deployment is accomplished using traditional routing protocols (Layer 3) rather than IP/MAC takeover (Layer 2).
 - No state synchronization between the two devices (and hence no "HA link").
 While this improves  overall performance for the routers (since there is no overhead incurred due to state synchronization), the implication is that there are some capabilities not supported in this design.
 See Unsupported Features, below.

-Dual router high availability is recommended for large data center designs, where there can be a large volume of traffic, as this is where the performance savings for avoiding state synchronization is most notable.
+Dual router high availability is recommended for large data center designs where there will be a large volume of traffic, as this is where the performance savings of eliminating state synchronization are most notable.